 A practice skills course centered around hypothetical business problems and transactions involving closely held businesses.
 The course includes analysis of, and exercises involving, choice and structure of entity, ethical concerns in representation of closely held businesses and their principals, and common issues and problems facing the closely held business.
-Prerequisites: Business Organizations 1

-9293 Business Succession Planning (formerly Family Business Planning)(2 qtr. hrs.)
+9293 Business Succession Planning (2 qtr. hrs.)